 Final Tips for Posing for Better Travel Photos

 Posing for photos can feel super awkward.
 Especially if you are alone and trying to take self-portraits.
 It’s easy to feel self-conscious.
 However, it’s way more common than you think and often the people looking at you are trying to see if it’s worth them stopping to get the same photo.
 Seriously, I can’t tell you how many times I’ve been casually followed by other travellers who hop into spots after me to get their own version.

 Additionally, it will get better with practice.
 I promise.
 Don’t trust me?
 Go check out my Instagram profile and scroll back.
-I really only started getting comfortable in front of the camera in the past 2 years and it is painfully obvious.
+I really only started getting comfortable in front of the camera in 2019 and it is painfully obvious.